WishfulBTN/Test/README.md

 BTN-Casino
 ===
 To create a casino bot for BTN IRC capable of linking with site.
+Current system build on Willie (http://willie.dftba.net/).

 General Idea
 ===